valeperi/Programming-Robot-Battle-Game/README.md

 *A programming game is a game based on computer programming.
 Unlike arcade type games which require human inputs controlling some object, all strategy in a Programming Robot Battle Game must be complete before the actual game begins.
 Game strategy is condensed into a language that the player will use to design and write their Robot AI.
 Multiple Robots will battle against each other in a virtual arena.
 Only one will win.*

-The game is developed in python programming language
+The game is written in python programming language

 ## Game Description:
 #### Battle Field: